HallaSurvivor/Blog/_posts/2023-10-05-descent-for-raags.md

     Teaching is a great way to learn, and to make sure you really understand a subject.

+[^8]:
+    In fact, in multiple of these comonadicity proofs I've done, the key to checking this equalizer condition is an understanding of normal forms for the free objects!

+    This is yet another reason that the search for "normal form" theorems for various algebras is an incredibly useful pursuit!

+[^9]:
+    Determining whether or not a group $G$ is a raag, without being promised that it is one, is undecidable.

 [1]: https://arxiv.org/abs/2309.06614
 [2]: https://en.wikipedia.org/wiki/Artin%E2%80%93Tits_group#Right-angled_Artin_groups
 [3]: https://sites.google.com/view/cf-nb/